-- Since a significant number of young adults don’t have a religious affiliation
+- First, because many young adults don’t have a religious affiliation

-Remaining gracious while presenting intelligent and engaging answers can often attract level-headed unbiased seekers.
-Most people will indeed pay more attention to how you say something than what you say.
+As a matter of fact, most people will pay more attention to how you say something than what you say.

 Ways to Prepare

-The most crucial requisite before pre-evangelizing is prayer.
-It readies your heart and mind for the task ahead and makes you receptive to the Holy Spirit’s leading.
-Pray before, during, and after your interaction with others.
+Moreover, it makes you receptive to the Holy Spirit’s leading.
+And by all means, pray before, during, and after your interaction with others.

 Third, find areas of agreement between the other person and you.
 For example, can you both agree that:

 - There are ways to find out if a historical event actually occurred.